ufownl/simview_analysis/README.md

 # SimView Analysis

 **SimView Analysis** uses the telemetry data from the lap comparison analysis page of [SimView](https://www.overtake.gg/downloads/simview.35249/) to draw a time-difference chart.
+It is open-source and free to use under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## Dependencies